cmbrandt/cxx-fundamentals/2_design_patterns.md

 ### Participants:
 `Subject`
 * Provides an interface for attaching and detaching Observer objects
-* Is a ware of its object
+* Any number of Observers may observer a subject

 `ConcreteSubject`
 * Stores state of interest to ConcreteObserver objects